vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>

-#### PhotoClub aka Organization
+#### Organization

 </summary>
-A `PhotoClub` is uniquely identified by its `name` *and* a `town`.
-Including the town helps when two towns happen to have a photo club with the same name.
+This table contains both photo clubs and musea.
+Many properties apply to both.

-Since late 2023, photo museums are also supported (mainly to show them on the maps).
+The relationship to `OrganizationType` is used to distinguish betweene both.
-These museums are stored in the same `PhotoClub` table, which will be renamed to `Organization`.
+Currently `OrganizationType` (essentially an enum) has only two allowed values: `club` and `museum`.
-Photo clubs and museums have many common properites and can thus be seen as specializations of this base class `Organization`.
+But, for example,`festivals` could also be added in the future.

-The clubs and museums are distinguished by a reference to a seperate table called `OrganizationType`.
+An organization is uniquely identified by its `name` *and* a `town`.
-Currently `OrganizationType` (essentially an enum) has only two allowed values: club and museum.
+Including the town is necessary because two towns might have local photo clubs that happen to have the same name.
-But, for example, photo festivals could also be added in the future.
+This is unlikely for musea, but the same approach is used just in case.

-An `Organization` has a rough address down to the `town` level and GPS coordinates.
+An `Organization` has a rough address down to the `town` level and GPS `coordinates`.
-The GPS coordinates can precisely indicate where the club meets (say at the address level).
+The GPS coordinates can precisely indicate where the club meets (often good enough for navigation purposes).
 The GPS coordinates are used to insert markers on a map.
-The GPS coordinates are also used to localize `town` and `country` names by asking the mapping service to convert GPS coordinates into a textual address, using the device's current location.
+The GPS coordinates are also used to localize `town` and `country` names by asking an online mapping service to convert GPS coordinates into a textual address, using the device's current location as input.
 </details></ul>

 <ul><details><summary>